 Raspberry Pi – RS232 Serial Interface Options (Revisit)

-In the previous article Raspberry Pi – Installing a RS232 Serial Port we discussed how to install a RS232 port on the Raspberry Pi.
-This is a follow up article to suggest a few alternative interface options as the XBit RS232 level-shifter board has been unavailable (sold out) for while now.
+Previous to this, Raspberry Pi – Installing a RS232 Serial Port delved into installing a RS232 port on the Raspberry Pi.
+This subsequent article offers alternative interface options as the popular XBit RS232 level-shifter board has been out of stock for a considerable period.

 There are two primary RS232 interface options you can choose from for serial connectivity: